bproai/pieverse-desktop/README.md

 This approach transforms PieVerse from a static tool into a dynamic learning partner, where the boundaries between teaching and learning blur as both human and AI contribute their unique perspectives.

+### Bio-Inspired Growth and Regulation

+In our vision, PieVerse Desktop operates like a living organism.
+Beyond the concept of horizontal gene transfer—where the system scouts and integrates useful code segments—our app features dynamic regulatory pathways akin to biological up- and downregulation.
+Each core module functions as a specialized organ, and together, they form interconnected tissues that maintain overall system health.
+Just as living organisms use biochemical signals to regulate growth and function, PieVerse will incorporate mechanisms to adjust and optimize its behavior based on user interactions and external data inputs.
+This bio-inspired framework is designed to drive continuous adaptation and self-improvement, ensuring that the app evolves alongside your needs.

 ## Chrome Extension Debugging Setup